California Campus Safety Plan 2023 (PDF, 317KB)

 Actions taken in the preceding 18 months to increase safety

-As part of the Emergency Preparedness Enhancement Project (EPE), the UPD coordinated with the campus Lock Shop and Facilities Services to add 21 campus standard networked locks with an interior push button (IPB) lock feature to the CI Boating Center.
-In addition, the Lock Shop programmed 251 locks across campus to accommodate the IPB.
-Once programmed, the IPB will allow faculty, staff, and students the ability to manually secure a room from the inside in the event of an emergency.
+As part of the Emergency Preparedness Enhancement Project (EPE), the UPD coordinated with the campus Lock Shop and Facilities Services to add 26 additional campus standard networked locks with an interior push button (IPB) lock feature to various classrooms and conference spaces.
+In addition, the Lock Shop added a IPB to 85 existing networked locks and programmed the locks accordingly.
+These added 101 campus standard locks will allow faculty, staff, and students the ability to manually secure a room from the inside in the event of an emergency.

 Changes in safety precautions expected to be made during the next 24 months

-• Upgrade additional Interior door locks to a networked camps standard lock in university classrooms, labs, conference rooms.
+• Upgrade additional 73 interior door locks to a networked camps standard lock in university classrooms, labs, conference rooms.
 The improved locks will be equipped with a feature which will allow individuals to manually lock doors from the inside in an emergency.

 • Continue to enhance the university’s ability to deliver emergency messaging, the number of loudspeakers on campus will be increased, both indoors and outdoors, and networked digital display monitors equipped to present visual emergency messages will be strategically located inside campus buildings.